jetbrains-academy/algo-challenges-in-kotlin/Greedy Algorithms/Money Change/task_template.md

 # Money Change

 In this problem, you will implement a simple greedy algorithm used by cashiers all over the world.
-We assume that a cashier has unlimited number of coins of each denomination.
+We assume that the cashier has an unlimited number of coins of each denomination.

 <div class="logo">